odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

 It shows five levels of maturity that build on one another until the organization is able to support a wide range of advanced resource and data use along with appropriate self-service access to data for a majority of people in the organization.
 This is the capability that Forrester calls [Data Citizenship](https://www.forrester.com/webinar/Data+Governance+20+The+Journey+Toward+Data+Citizenship/-/E-WEB21683).

 In general, organizations are not universally at one level of maturity.
-They adjust their investment to focus on the types of data that will bring the most value.
+They adjust their investment to focus on the types of data and processes that will bring the most value.
 So their coverage looks more like figure 2.

 ![Figure 2](governance-maturity-model-progress.svg)
 > **Figure 2:** Staging maturity